 As a biracial child, it is obvious that your child will notice the difference in the color of skin.

 - Do not take offense at your child’s curiosity.
 Instead of asking your child to not talk about it, make sure you address the question in a very normal way.
-Remember that your child does not understand the concept of color, so answer as best as you can, keeping his age in mind.
+Remember that your child does not understand the concept of color, so answer as best as you can, keeping their age in mind.
+Unless parents normalize these questions, children can never become comfortable or confident in their own skin.

 - Remember that it is never too late to do the ‘race’ talk with your child.
 Your child will start noticing different traits even when he is just three years of age, and something as basic as skin color is often the first difference he may note.
 Let your child inquire about it or bring up the topic yourself.
 Make sure you do it in such a way that it does not seem a very serious issue.
 Your child should not feel that talking about race, skin color or facial features is a taboo.
 Instead, make sure you make it sound as normal as possible.